JorjaFox/website/_posts-old-blog/2013-07-10-season-14-premiere-synopsis.md

 With Morgan and Ellie's lives on the line, the CSIs race to stop a serial killer from completing his twisted homage to "Dante's Inferno".</blockquote>
 Credit: <a href="http://www.spoilertv.com/2013/07/csi-las-vegas-season-14-premiere-title.html">Spoiler TV</a>

 For those of you who are too young to know, the title is an homage to a story (and later play and movie) called "The Devil and Daniel Webster" whereby a lawyer (Daniel Webster) talks his way out of a case with the Devil and wins.
 Interestingly, he technically lost the case based on evidence.
-Wonder what <em>that</em> implies of this episode...
+Wonder what _that_ implies of this episode...

 For those who want to keep up, the <a href="https://jorjafox.net/wiki/CSI:_Crime_Scene_Investigation_(season_14)">JFO Episode Guide for CSI Season 14</a> is up and running.
 Need a short URL? <a href="http://jfo4.us/csi14">http://jfo4.us/csi14</a>